nlmixr2/nlmixr2/README.md

 ## Base R Graphics

-You can use base plots with the fit and it will produce a standard set of goodness of fit plots:
+You can use the built-in `plot` with the fit and it will produce a standard set of goodness of fit plots:

 ``` r
 pdf(file="myplots.pdf")